spapas/doc-parser-searcher/README.md

 * apache tika (https://tika.apache.org/) for extracting text from various types of files

 With this tool you can select a folder which contains all your documents.
-These documents will then be parsed and you'll be able to search their contents.
+These documents will then be parsed, and you'll be able to search their contents.

 ## Screenshot